premAI-io/state-of-open-source-ai/index.md

 ```

 You haven't followed the most recent developments in open source AI over the last year, and want to catch up quickly.
-We go beyond just mentioning the models, but also include things such as infrastructure, licenses and new applications.
+We go beyond just mentioning the models, but also include things such as infrastructure, licences and new applications.

 (toc)=